Aparup007/Expense-Tracker-/README.md

 For my project I have used below three UML diagrams:

 1. [Activity Diagram: ](https://github.com/Aparup007/One-Stop-Expense-Solution-MunimZ/blob/main/UML%20Diagrams/UML%20User%20Activity%20Diagram.png): This Activity Diagram shows the end to end workflow of the system
-2. Class Diagram - The Class Diagram illustrates various classes written for the system and their relationships.
+2. [Class Diagram: ](https://github.com/Aparup007/One-Stop-Expense-Solution-MunimZ/blob/main/UML%20Diagrams/UML%20Class%20Diagram.png): The Class Diagram illustrates various classes written for the system and their relationships.
-3. Use Case Diagram - This Use Case Diagram shows that interaction between user and diffrent functionlities of the system
+3. [Use Case Diagram: ](https://github.com/Aparup007/One-Stop-Expense-Solution-MunimZ/blob/main/UML%20Diagrams/UML%20Use%20Case%20Diagram.png): This Use Case Diagram shows that interaction between user and diffrent functionlities of the system